-This Woman Makes $20 an Hour by Going Grocery Shopping
+This Woman Makes $17.50 an Hour Grocery Shopping in Her Free Time

-If you like grocery shopping, you’re in luck.
+If you like to go grocery shopping, you’re in luck.

 If not, I understand.
-Who likes navigating squeaky shopping carts through crowded aisles and not being able to find the darn jelly?
+You’re stuck navigating squeaky shopping carts through crowded aisles and not being able to find the darn jelly.

 But what if you got paid to grocery shop?